KevinWang94/KevinWang94.github.io/_posts/2016-06-22-SovietSatellites7.md

 And Russia supports Transnistria in other ways as well, providing Russian citizenship to many citizens as well as free gas to the country.
-Basically, given the rough economic circumstances brought about by its strange political status, support from Russia is the only thing keeping Transnistria afloat.
+Basically, given the rough economic circumstances brought about by its strange political status, support from Russia seems to be the only thing keeping Transnistria afloat.
 No wonder so many Transnistrians want to join, even "pleading" according to the [BBC](http://www.bbc.com/news/world-europe-26627236).

 Given all these hardships, it's unsurprising that many young people don't have a particularly optimistic view of the future.
-Talking to Sasha about the future was definitely the most interesting (and also saddest) part of our tour, especially given that she's exactly the same age as me.
-She seemed quite
+Talking to Sasha about the this was definitely the most interesting (and also saddest) part of our tour, especially given that she's exactly the same age as me.
 We asked her where she thought Transnistria would be in 25 years.
-At first she laughed that she wouldn't be here in 25 years, so it didn't matter to her. .
-She, like many Transnistrians, held multiple passports, in her case Transnistrian, Russian, and Moldavian, allowing her to travel abroad despite the fact that only Moldova accepts Transnistrian passports as valid travel documents.
-She had studied abroad in Germany and hoped to go there, but was challenged by the high cost of living and the difficulty of getting her degree recognized.
-She was also considering going to Russia.
-Despite being a citizen, she had never been, but getting Transnistrian credentials recognized there would be much easier.
-Ultimately though, she thought that Transnistria would not exist in 25 years.
-Despite the pro-Russia fervor, reminding us a bit of the relationship between Kosovo and Albania, she didn't think that union was feasible after Crimea, but also thought that anti-Moldova propaganda would make that reunion challenging as well.
+At first she laughed that she wouldn't be here in 25 years, so it didn't matter to her.
+She was hoping to end up in Germany, or at least Russia.
+Then when pressed, she responded that Transnistria would not exist in 25 years.
+Despite the pro-Russia fervor, reminding us a bit of the relationship between Kosovo and Albania, she didn't think that union was feasible after Crimea.
+But, she also believed that anti-Moldova propaganda would make that reunion challenging as well.
+Basically, the overall outlook seems rather grim, with no future scenarios being both desirable and feasible.

 ### Exiting Transnistria